Jessicavazm/t1a1-workbook/README.md

 - Auto-configuration available
 - Quality of Service (QoS)

 IPv4 has contributed to the development of the internet allowing devices to connect between each other and transfer data efficiently.
-IPv6 has improved and brought benefits in the updated version offering tons more of IP addresses to keep up with today's world devices, IPSEC was also implemented to add extra layer of security and QoS to prioritise data to ensure quality.
-Mobile phone, applications and multi-casting were also improved.
+IPv6 has been improved and brought benefits in the updated version offering more IP addresses to keep up with today's world devices.
+IPSEC was also implemented to add an extra layer of security and QoS was implemented to prioritise data.
+Mobile phones, applications and multi-casting were also improved in the new version.

 Router is a hardware device responsible for directing data packets through networks and controlling the data traffic between networks.
 Routers are also used to connect devices in the same network.
-Some different types of routers are Wired routers, Wireless routers, Core routers, etc.
+Different types of routers are wired routers, wireless routers, core routers, etc.

 Routing is the process that a data packet takes to reach their final destination.
-Once the router receives a data packet, it uses a router table to find out the best path to send the data, and the router table uses the content in the header of each packet to decide it's destination.
+Once the router receives a data packet, it uses a router table to find out the best path to send the data, and the router table uses the content in the header of each packet to decide the final destination.
 Routing tables can be static, they don't change and they are set by the network administrator, and dynamic tables that get updated automatically to find the fastest/ shortest way to deliver the data, it's a more efficient way.

-Routers has contributed immensely to the development of the internet allowing multiple devices from the same network to share internet in both home and business environments, exchange data and manage data traffic control allowing data to be transferred quickly and efficiently.
+Routers contributed immensely to the development of the internet allowing multiple devices from the same network to share the internet in both home and business environments.
+Routers can exchange data and manage data traffic control allowing data to be transferred quickly and efficiently.

 Domains and DNS

 Domains are names that we use to access data, when you open a browser you don't need to remember the long number/letter address, instead you search for domain name.
-Domain is part of DNS (Domain Name system), this system converts domains names e.g https://www.example.com to IP addresses and then internet browsers are able to load content.
-This process is broken into few steps which includes DNS resolver gets the query to translate the domain to IP, DNS sends the query to TLD which contains the end of the website domain address, it creates a connection after finding the right domain.
+Domain is part of DNS (Domain Name system), this system converts domains names e.g https://www.example.com into IP addresses and then internet browsers are able to load and display content in the browser.
+The process is broken into few steps which includes DNS resolver gets the query to translate the domain to IP, DNS sends the query to TLD which contains the end of the website domain address, it creates a connection after finding the right domain.
 The resolver then sends a query to authoritative DNS which respond with the IP address, finally the resolver return the IP address back to the browser, and then the user can access the web page.

 Domains are composed by:
 - Top-Level Domain(TLD):e.g: *com, org* / country-specific TLD e.g: *com.au*